Better-World Philosophy: Background

 J. Howard Moore (1862–1916) was an American zoologist and philosopher.
 He was an early advocate of animal rights and ethical vegetarianism.
-Moore's scientific background and moral philosophy deeply influenced his writings.
-He was also associated with the broader humanitarian movement of the late 19th and early 20th centuries, which sought to improve the treatment of both humans and animals.
+His writings were shaped by his scientific training and moral philosophy.
+Moore was also associated with the broader humanitarian movement of the late 19th and early 20th centuries, including reform efforts concerned with the treatment of both humans and animals.

-Better-World Philosophy was part of a larger body of work by Moore including titles such as, Why I Am a Vegetarian (1895), The Universal Kinship (1906) and The New Ethics (1907).
-These works collectively advanced his belief in the interconnectedness of all life and the need for a moral evolution that would lead to a more compassionate world.
+Better-World Philosophy was part of Moore's larger body of work on vegetarianism, animal ethics, evolution, and social reform, which also included Why I Am a Vegetarian (1895), The Universal Kinship (1906), and The New Ethics (1907).